 The Centre Plan is the result of an evolving planning process that included extensive analysis and public engagement.
 The process was initiated in 2006 by Regional Council.
 Following direction from the Regional Plan, staff created an administrative boundary for the Regional Centre and undertook a program of work to guide future growth for the area.
 This program, called HRMbyDesign, provided a vision for the Regional Centre that addressed the quality, nature, and intensity of public and private development within it.
-The HRMbvDesign program was informed by a public engagement strategy that included open houses, workshops, charrettes, media events and establishment of the Urban Design Task Force.
-HRMbyDesign helped produce the Downtown Halifax Secondary Municipal Planning Strategy, which was adopted in 2009, and the Neighbourhood Greenprint, which was partially completed in 2010.
-The Neighbourhood Greenprint, which was intended to guide future planning initiatives to create sustainable neighbourhoods, provided important background information for the development of this Plan.
+The HRMbyDesign program was informed by a public engagement strategy that included open houses, workshops, charrettes, media events and establishment of the Urban Design Task Force.
+HRMbyDesign helped produce the Downtown Halifax Secondary Municipal Planning Strategy, which was adopted in 2009, and the Neighbourhood Greenprint, which was intended to guide future planning initiatives to create sustainable neighbourhoods, provided important background information for the development of this Plan.